-Run a disaster recovery drill for Azure VMs to a secondary Azure region (Preview)
+Run a disaster recovery drill to a secondary region for Azure VMs

 The Azure Site Recovery service contributes to your business continuity and disaster recovery (BCDR) strategy by keeping your business apps up and running available during planned and unplanned outages.
 Site Recovery manages and orchestrates disaster recovery of on-premises machines and Azure virtual machines (VMs), including replication, failover, and recovery.